JErBerlin/dndgame/README.md

 ### Some Background History

 Role-playing games, like Dungeons & Dragons, began in the 1970s.
 These games involve players taking on the roles of characters in a fictional setting, guided by a game master.
-These games have expanded from playing at a table with paper and pens to include versions that use digital technology and apps.
+Since then RP games have evolved from playing at a table with paper and pens to modalities that are app-assisted or can be played on-line.

 ### Game Overview